obrigg/Vanilla-ISE/README.md

 There are several options for running vanilla ISE:
 1. Running the code on a computer/server with Python.
 2. Running the code on a Docker container.
 Requires to <a href="https://docs.docker.com/get-docker/"> install Docker</a>.
-3. Running the code on a Cisco device using Guestshell (Cisco Guestshell is a virtualized Linux-based environment, designed to run custom Linux applications, including Python for automated control and management of Cisco devices).
-See details below.

 ### Enable ISE ERS API